 The Library known as Worthington Libraries is located in the City of Worthington, Ohio, which is in central Ohio.
 It serves residents of the Worthington City School District.
-The Old Worthington Library is located downtown in the City of Worthington, the Northwest Library is located in northwest Columbus, Ohio, and the Worthington Park Library is located in northern Columbus, Ohio.
+The Old Worthington Library is located downtown in the City of Worthington, the Northwest Library is located in northwest Columbus, Ohio, and the Worthington Park Library is located in northeast Columbus, Ohio.
 All three locations are within the Worthington City School District.

 Worthington Libraries is organized under Ohio State law as a school district public library.
 A sevenmember board, one member appointed each year by the board of education for a seven-year term, governs the Library.
-Members belong to the community and typically have a history of avidly supporting the Library.
-Board members hold positions as educators, accountants, independent business owners, attorneys and a variety of other occupations.
-They come together to apply their knowledge and experience, and offer their insights to provide management guidance and oversight to the Library.
+Board members are typically involved in the community and have a long history of avid support for public libraries.
+Board members have various occupations, including attorneys, bankers, educators, business owners and non-profit executives.
+Together, they apply their knowledge and experience to provide management guidance and oversight to the Library.